TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 🎵 start sound [MySound] at time (5) ::#666666
 ```

-You can also start sounds at certain points in the track using this block.
-This is measured in seconds.
+You can also start sounds at certain times (in seconds) in the track using this block.

 ```scratch
 🎵 start sound [MySound] at time (0) and stop at (2) ::#666666